Skip

 I recently stumbled over a post in the Kirby forums about the HTML lang attribute for multilingual sites.

-It made me realise that I never even thought about how to handle the lang attribute when content of a page isn’t fully translated.
-A good opportunity to diving a bit deeper and writing an article about my learnings and ideas.
+It made me realise that I never even thought about how to handle the lang attribute when content isn’t fully translated.
+What happens when a visitor views a German page that falls back to English content?
+Let me share what I learned.

 What the lang attribute does

 The lang attribute helps screen readers pronounce words correctly and enables translation tools to work more reliably.
-There is automatic language detection for both screen readers and translation tools, but they’re often unreliable.
-That’s why we have to do this:
+While both screen readers and translation tools have automatic language detection, they’re often unreliable.
+That’s why we need to explicitly set this:

 <html lang="en">

-If you’re dealing with mixed-language content it’s nice to put an additional lang attribute on specific elements.
-For example, let’s say you’re writing a web dev article and suddenly there’s an Eichhƶrnchen šŸæļø
+When dealing with mixed-language content, it’s helpful to put an additional lang attribute on specific elements.
+For example, let’s say you’re writing a web dev article and suddenly there’s an Eichhƶrnchen šŸæļø:

 there's an <span lang="de">Eichhƶrnchen</span> šŸæļø